 They are in the final list of nominees as pre-screened by the Nominations Committee.
-The nominees nominated by Ms. Elvira A. Ting, are her nephew, Kenneth T. Gatchalian and Dee Hua T. Gatchalian is her sister.
+The nominees nominated by Ms. Ting, Kenneth T. Gatchalian are her nephew and Dee Hua T. Gatchalian is her sister.

 Independent Directors should possess all the qualifications and none of the disqualifications to serve as such as provided for in Section 38 of the Securities Regulation Code and its implementing Rules and Regulations.